openstack/python-neutronclient/doc/source/devref/transition_to_osc.rst

 commands while the ``openstack`` CLI version 2.6.0 supports over 50 networking commands.
 Of the 50 commands, some do not have all of the options or arguments of their ``neutron`` CLI equivalent.
-With this large functional gap, a couple critical questions for developers during this transition are "Which CLI do I change?" and "Where does my CLI belong?"
+With this large functional gap, a few critical questions for developers during this transition are "Which CLI do I change?", "Where does my CLI belong?", and "Which Python library do I change?"
 The answer depends on the state of a command and the state of the overall transition.
 Details are outlined in the tables below.
 Early stages of the transition will require dual maintenance.
-Eventually, dual maintenance will be reduced to critical bug fixes only with feature requests only being made to the ``openstack`` CLI.

 **Which CLI do I change?**